muschellij2/CZI/index.md

 2. Reach out to R-ladies Baltimore and other R-ladies group to discuss Neuroconductor to increase diversity in the user base - 2 months
 3. Organize sessions related to Neuroconductor and open source software at imaging and statistics conferences - 1 month
 4. Provide one hands-on tutorial - 3 months
-4. Create a survery for developers to get more detailed information, such as identified sex, race, age, and other factors such as education attained and target analysis diseases - 2 months
+4. Create a survey for developers to get more detailed information, such as identified sex, race, age, and other factors such as education attained and target analysis diseases - 2 months

 ## Refactor the Neuroconductor framework